tnaganawa/tungstenfabric-docs/TungstenFabricPrimer.md

 You can optionally use IPV4 bgp in combination with gatewayless, which is also recommended, since it dynamically updates the next-hops for each containers and directly send packets to the correct vRouters, which  eliminates bottleneck.

+Note: this virtual-network can also be used as a source of floating-ip.
+ 1. Set 'Advanced Options' > 'External' to this virtual-network (Then floating ip pool will be created with the name 'default')
+ 2. Assign floating ip from kubernetes or openstack
+ - for kubernetes,it will be the source of external-ip, and need to be specifed with this parameter to kube-manager: KUBERNETES_PUBLIC_FIP_POOL
+example:
+ KUBERNETES_PUBLIC_FIP_POOL={'domain': 'default-domain', 'project': 'default', 'network': 'public-network1', 'name': 'default' }
+ - for openstack, horizon or cli can be used to assign floating-ip to VMs,
+ 3. You can also directly assign floting-ip to specific port from Tungsten Fabric Webui.
+(Configure > Ports > edit > floating-ip)

 ## 3. After this reading